thebirdwashere/BirdBox/README.md

   BirdBox
 </h1>

-**BirdBox** is a Discord Bot made using discord.js, mainly designed for my own use in a server I am in, however is fairly easy to self-host, and contains some features useful outside of my servers.
+**BirdBox** is a Discord Bot made using discord.js, mainly designed for my own use in a server I am in.
+However, it is fairly easy to self-host, and contains some features useful outside of my servers.

-BirdBox was created in late January 2021, originally using Zapier and BotGhost, and was rewritten in November 2021 using discord.js, and we have recently decided to open source the bot, mainly to make it easier to collaborate, as well as for anyone who may want to take inspiration from the bot, or would find it useful.
+The original project was created in late January 2021, originally using Zapier and BotGhost, and was rewritten in November 2021 using discord.js.
+We've recently decided to open source the bot, mainly to make it easier to collaborate.
+Hopefully you'll find it useful for inspiration or even functionality!

 ## Features

 - Snipe support (opt-in, restores deleted messages in forums/channels)
 - Pinning/unpinning messages for owners of forum threads/channels (For users who don't have permissions but want to pin messages in their channels)
 - Translate command (translate between languages using Google Translate)
-- Message responses (currently only modifiable by BirdBox Devs, replies with images or lyrics depending on message content)
+- Message responses (currently only modifiable by BirdBox devs, replies with images or lyrics depending on message content)
 - Echo command (both reply and non reply version)
 - 8ball command (never gives good answers, for fun only, good for having a conversation with the bot)
 - Rock Paper Scissors game (play with the bot)